jbjarkefur/fpfn/README.md

 The user can instantly filter the dataset and see performance for any slice of the dataset.
 Up to two dimensions can be used at once to compare performance between different slices (see picture above).
 When clicking on a row in the table, FPFN will show the associated images with ground truth and detection bounding boxes overlayed.
 It is then possible to filter for images with at least X FP, FN or TP respectively.

-## Starting the app
+## Starting the app with a mock fracture detection dataset (recommended for first tests)

-The installation instructions assume that you have conda installed (e.g. miniconda).
+The instructions assume that you have conda installed (e.g. miniconda).
 You can install without conda by manually installing packages according to the contents of environment.yml

-Perform the following steps to start the web app using a mock fracture detection dataset (recommended for first tests):

 1. Clone this repository
 2. `conda env create -f environment.yml`